66.6 million people in the US speak a language other than English at home

 Compared to other market-related actions, translation of your existing content is relatively inexpensive and need not be a drawn-out process.
 When you work with an integrated language service provider, like Language Intelligence, it basically involves sending the content, in its current formats, getting a quote, and then the provider takes it from there, delivering the translated content to you, reviewed, edited, formatted, and ready to go.
 Using a fully integrated language service provider eliminates finding and managing specialist vendors, a process which can result in delays, version control issues, and added costs.

-Want to know more about our integrated approach to translation?
+Want to know more about our integrated translation services?
 Send us a note or give us a call!